Wanting to become a certified investment management analyst?

 CIMA Careers and Salaries

 Typically, someone with a CIMA certification can expect to make around $95,000 a year in a consulting position.
-If you stick with it long enough, you can even make as much as $114K— but positions like these are rare.
+If you stick with it long enough, you can even make as much as $111K— but positions like these are a little harder to come by.
 Either way, this is a good career to get into if you want to make a great living as a financial professional.

 The job outlook is also very promising.
 Investment firms will always need the skill set that a CIMA brings to the table, which means you’ll be an appealing candidate for a ton of financial analysis and financial management positions.
 Just look at the AICPA’s CIMA job board to see for yourself!